Where to Buy

 Price Paid: $55

-on the trail, this shoe feels forgiving and very comfortable. i have worn these on pavement, dirt trails, and rocky trails, carrying backpacks up to fifty pounds. because the sole and midsole are both soft material, you can feel hard edges or points of rocks if you step hard on them, though the shoe is well-cushioned, and i haven't bruised my feet in them. this is a low shoe, so there isn't any ankle support to speak of. lateral support is moderate — better than your average running shoe, but nothing like my heavier leather hiking boots. the sole is grippy on rocky and wet surfaces, and because it is shallow, sheds grit and mud quickly. i haven't experienced any toe bang or blisters with this shoe, even in brutally hot summer weather this year. ventilation on this non-gore tex shoe is excellent.
+This is a low shoe, so there isn't any ankle support to speak of.
+Lateral support is moderate — better than your average running shoe, but nothing like my heavier leather hiking boots.
+The sole is grippy on rocky and wet surfaces, and because it is shallow, sheds grit and mud quickly.
+I haven't experienced any toe bang or blisters with this shoe, even in brutally hot summer weather this year.
+Ventilation on this non-Gore tex shoe is excellent.

-i have worn this shoe with moderately thick merino wool blend socks — either Darn Tough's boot sock full cushion or Bridgedale's endurance trekker. it feels tremendous with both of these socks. the shoe felt a little tight in Smartwool's heavy trekking crew, a heavily-cushioned and relatively thicker sock.
+I have worn this shoe with moderately thick merino wool blend socks — either Darn Tough's boot sock full cushion or Bridgedale's endurance trekker.
+It feels very good with both of these socks.
+The shoe felt a little tight in Smartwool's heavy trekking crew, a heavily-cushioned and relatively thicker sock.

-if you want a firmer, higher, more supportive and protective shoe, look more toward the hiking/light hiking realm; if you want an ultra-light pair of trail runners, these might be a little heavier than you want. other than that, i have nothing negative to say about this shoe. within its relatively robust trail runner niche, it is as close to perfect as i have worn.
+if you want a firmer, higher, more supportive and protective shoe, look more toward the hiking/light hiking realm; if you want an ultra-light pair of trail runners, these might be a little heavier than you want.
+I have veered away from these shoes due to individual fit issues, and because I craved more aggressive treads and better durability in the midsole and sole.